Tito Jackson: Solo work and other projects

-Jackson performed at the 2019 Living Legends foundation's (LLF) Annual Awards Dinner and Gala, performing his single "One Way Street" off his album Tito Time.
+Tito performed at the 2019 Living Legends foundation's (LLF) Annual Awards Dinner and Gala, performing his single "One Way Street" off his album Tito Time.
 "One Way Street" features a remix from producer Gregg Pagani, who has worked with Charlie Wilson and Johnny Gill.

-On July 9, 2021, Jackson released the first single "Love One Another" from his second solo album Under Your Spell, released August 6.
+On July 9, 2021, Tito released the first single "Love One Another" from his second solo album Under Your Spell, released August 6.
 The single features his brother Marlon Jackson, Kenny Neal, Bobby Rush, and Stevie Wonder.
 On this album he turned to blues compared to his debut album, Tito Time, which explored more pop and R&B sounds.
 The album Under Your Spell also featured collaborations with George Benson, rock guitarist Joe Bonamassa, Grady Champion, Claudette King, The O'Jay's Eddie Levert, and Steven Powell.